Bayern miss chance to secure title after loss at Mainz

 The 20-year-old raced clear and slotted past Wolfsburg goalkeeper Koen Casteels for his 37th goal in 38 games this season in all competitions.

-With three games left, fifth-placed Dortmund are one point from the Champions League places, but have their work cut out with games against RB Leipzig, Mainz and Bayer Leverkusen to come.
+With three games left, fifth-placed Dortmund are one point from the Champions League places and face RB Leipzig, Mainz and Bayer Leverkusen.

+Haaland roared "Yeesss!" at the final whistle and defender Manuel Akanji said Dortmund are determined to play Champions League football next season.

+"A few weeks ago we were still 11 points behind Wolfsburg, now it's just two," said Akanji.

 Finland striker Joel Pohjanpalo struck a hat-trick as Union Berlin romped to a 3-1 home win against Werder Bremen to move up to seventh and a point from the European places.